Nursing Home Infection Control and Antibiotic Stewardship

 He also maintains an active research program at the affiliated William S. Middleton Memorial Veterans Administration (VA) Hospital focused on the prevention and treatment of community- and healthcare-acquired infections.

-His research team maintains active collaborations with experts within Wisconsin and across the United States.
+His research team has active collaborations with experts within Wisconsin and across the United States.
 Specific areas of engagement include:

 • Studies to characterize patterns and determinants of antibiotic decision-making in nursing homes